On geometrically transitive Hopf algebroids: Introduction

-The main aim of this paper is to investigate GT Hopf algebroids by means of transitive abstract groupoids.
-Our aim is in part to see how the previous characterizations of transitive groupoids, by means of weak equivalences and principal groupoids-bisets, can be transferred to the commutative Hopf algebroids framework.
+The main aim of this paper is to investigate GT Hopf algebroids by means of transitive groupoids.
+Our aim is in part to see how the previous characterizations of transitive groupoids can be transferred, by means of weak equivalences and principal groupoids-bisets, to the commutative Hopf algebroid framework.